10/07/07

-On the other side of the napkin, any human upbringing is a 360 degree, twenty-four-seven education in thing-consciousness.
+On the other side of the napkin, any human upbringing is a 360 degree, 24/7 education in thing-consciousness.
 What is not a ‘thing’ either doesn’t exist or is simply imagined to be a ‘thing.’
-Like the atom.
+Like an atom.
 Like a thought.
-Like God.
-The upshot being that we recognise but do not fully see.
-The brain, being a closed circuit system and rightly assuming itself to be floating near-weightless in the dark, prefers recognition over seeing.
+Like a God.
+The upshot being that we recognise but we do not fully see.
+The brain, operating as it does in a closed circuit system and rightly assuming itself to be floating near-weightless in the dark, prefers recognition over seeing.
+The eye made of flesh and matter cannot see outside of flesh and matter.
 Forever aspiring to make like it’s walking heftily in the light, the brain merely wants to know what is out there.
 This is a footpath.
 That is a peach tree.
 I am now making love with my wife.
 Of course, it needs a minimum of information before it can recognise.
 But if the brain receives intelligence that what’s in front of it is a peach tree, it immediately superimposes the mental picture of a peach tree on top of reality, blanking out the tree, much in the same way that, given my tinnitus, I can barely hear cicadas.
-To be fully awake to an actual peach tree, or anything else, is of no particular importance to the brain.
-If it was, the brain would then be in the position of having to blank out its own activity, which, for whatever reason of its own, it is entirely disinclined to do.
+To be fully awake to an actual peach tree is of no particular importance to the brain.
+If it was, the brain would then be in the position of having to blank out its own activity, which it is entirely disinclined to do.

 In a nutshell?
 The brain don’t see too much.
 It needs glasses.